 What are some possible advantages of free financial advice?

 One obvious answer is the cost-effectiveness of free financial advice.
 However, in addition, certain free services – such as those provided by financial counsellors – may offer support that you wouldn’t necessarily receive from an adviser or planner who charges for their advice.
 For example, a financial counsellor may refer you to other services such as a gambling helpline, family support service, personal counselling or community legal centre.
 They may also help you understand whether you are eligible for government assistance, and assist with applications if you are.

 What to look out for with free financial advice

 Financial advisers and planners, although sometimes offering their services for free initially, often require further consultations for you to get the full benefits of the service.
 For example, they may specialise in planning and developing long-term financial goals and mapping your progress over time.

 Additionally, advisers and brokers who are ‘free’ to consumers are typically still paid by commission, meaning they may earn money based on the specific financial services or products they sell on behalf of other companies, or in some cases their own company.
 This could potentially influence the advice they give to customers, so it can be worth bearing this in mind with any free service, and trying to ensure that any products you choose are suitable for your needs.

-One of the possible alternatives, although not necessarily free, is an independent financial adviser who is not allowed to earn commissions for products recommended to clients.
+One of the possible alternatives, although usually not free, is an independent financial adviser who is not allowed to earn commissions for products recommended to clients.

 Finally, it can be a good idea to be aware of the qualifications of the person providing you with financial advice, regardless of whether it is a free or paid service.
 Consider enquiring about your adviser’s education and qualifications and asking for their representative number, which you can check on ASIC’s financial adviser register, for details on the status of their or their company’s licence, as well as a list of the topics the adviser is allowed to advise their clients on.